influxdata/telegraf/plugins/inputs/modbus/README.md

     ##                    fields as the optimisation will add such field only where needed.
     # optimization = "none"

     ## Max extra register.
 For the 'max_insert' optimization only.
-Set the maximum size by which
+Maximum size by which a request
-    # a request can be extended in order to keep the number of requests lower.
+    # can be extended in order to reduce the number of requests.
 This needs to be
-    # a positive integer lower than the maximum number of recoil fields per query: 125
+    # a positive integer lower than the maximum number of fields per query.
     # max_extra_registers = 50

     ## Field definitions